jschuebel/familybudgetplanner/README.md

 ## Updates

 - Example
-- Added Lodash
-- Added Json Web Token security
-- Used FullCanendar control
+- Html
-- Json parsing of picture data
+- Separated Javascript files
+- NodeJS Express Server with API route : Purchases, Products, Category, CategoryXref, Report
+- SQLite DB
+- HTML Canvas for line graph report  (Aggregate Monthly cost by Category)

+-Eventually .Net Core and Angular

 ## Developer
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:9000/`.
 The app will automatically reload if you change any of the source files.